kmsky/ascii-webcam/README.md

 * `OpenCV` - to capture the webcam video
 * `subprocess` - only to clear console after every frame

+### Important
+To work properly on Windows I had to enable `Use legacy console` option in CMD properties.
+For me the best bufor size and window size is `400x120`.
+Font size 7.

 #### Might be helpful

-To work properly on Windows I had to enable `Use legacy console` option in CMD properties.

 ```
 cap = cv2.VideoCapture(0, cv2.CAP_DSHOW)